open/close all folders

 - Why didn't anyone from IRIS recognize Pey'j's voice?
-Yes, yes, I know, Plot-Induced Stupidity, but given that his voice is distinctive enough to be instantly recognizable to the player when he comes in over the radio, coupled with his unique accent, one would think that someone there would notice that the short guy who just walked in with their new recruit sounded an awful lot like their boss.
+Yes, yes, I know, the plot, but given that his voice is distinctive enough to be instantly recognizable to the player when he comes in over the radio, coupled with his unique accent, one would think that someone there would notice that the short guy who just walked in with their new recruit sounded an awful lot like their boss.
 Also, his code name is "Wild Boar."
 Come on.

 Looters and Money